nabeegh-khan/nabeegh-khan/README.md

 **Research Assistant, ISTEP, University of Toronto — May to August 2026.** Quantitative analysis of roughly 4,700 responses across three Faculty surveys under Dr. Qin Liu: chi-square with permutation p-values, Fisher's exact, Mann-Whitney U, two one-sided tests for equivalence, logistic regression and k-means, with Benjamini-Hochberg and Bonferroni corrections across 74 tests.
 Built a record linkage matching 723 students across two survey years by encrypted identifier.
 Conducted one semi-structured interview and co-led another under a Health Sciences REB protocol.
 Co-authored the research brief delivered to a Vice Dean and Deans of Undergraduate Studies.

-**Research Assistant, ISTEP, University of Toronto — May to August 2025.** Mixed-methods analysis of generative-AI adoption among 124 engineering students under Dr. Qin Liu: descriptive statistics, chi-square testing and demographic breakdowns, with inductive coding of over 1,000 open-ended responses verified against a deductive scheme and thematic analysis run through the OpenAI API.
+**Research Assistant, ISTEP, University of Toronto — May to August 2025.** Analysis of a 229-student generative-AI survey under Dr. Qin Liu, on the Students' User Experience with Generative AI instrument.
+Built the REDCap ingestion pipeline and cut the same data three ways for different partners: total respondents, engineering undergraduates at n=67, and undergraduates at n=79 against graduate students at n=28.
+Ran 46 breakdown tests across student status, degree level and disability using chi-square, Mann-Whitney U and Kruskal-Wallis with Cramér's V effect sizes and APA reporting.
+Hand-coded 637 open-ended responses across eight questions against consolidated codebooks, and built the AI-assisted pipeline those hand codes checked: TF-IDF and k-means clustering, then a two-round OpenAI protocol per cluster, which I established was not reproducible because a fixed seed still produced materially different codebooks between runs.
+Scored sentiment with TextBlob using a per-student aggregation rule that preserved negative tone, and built the Q-methodology concourse behind the interview study by coding 44 of 91 literature statements for sentiment, valence and theme.

 **Presentations.** Podium presentation at UTERC 2026 on whether an undeclared-entry pathway supported disciplinary exploration; poster at UTERC 2025 on student adoption of generative AI.
 Both with Dr. Qin Liu.